hluk/CopyQ/src/scriptable/README.md

 ### Selected Items

-Functions that provide and manipulate selected items and current tab are only available if called from Action dialog or from a command which is in menu.
+Functions that get and set data for selected items and current tab are only available if called from Action dialog or from a command which is in menu.

-Selected items are indexed from top to bottom as they appeared in the current tab when the command was executed.
+Selected items are indexed from top to bottom as they appeared in the current tab at the time the command is executed.